Faculty and Staff

 If you have any questions about the Honors Program at the University of Nevada, Reno, contact her at firstname.lastname@example.org

-Daniel credits his undergraduate Honors experience at American University, where he was a triple major in International Relations, German, and Western European Studies, with inspiring him to become an educator.
-He holds a Ph.D. in German Studies from Duke University and for over a decade was a professor, Honors College faculty member and director of the SAGE Academy at UNLV.
-Author of Europe as a Political Project in the CDU (2009) as well as articles on German politics and culture, Daniel has also translated works including a Holocaust survivor’s memoir, history of the trombone and a guide to the German Bundestag (Parliament).
-He has studied and interned abroad, worked at the Aspen Institute Berlin and was also twice a visiting professor in Germany with USAC.
-He is excited to help students get the most out of Honors, particularly via postgraduate and international scholarships.
-Daniel enjoys soccer, film and music and when off campus you can probably find him in a coffeehouse.
+Daniel credits his Honors experience at American University, where he majored in International Relations, German, and Western European Studies, with inspiring him to become an educator.
+He holds a Ph.D. in German Studies from Duke University, and is author of the book Europe as a Political Project in the CDU as well as articles on German politics and language pedagogy.
+Daniel is also a certified translator, with publications including a Holocaust survivor’s memoir, a history of the trombone, and a guide to the German Parliament.
+He has considerable experience studying and working abroad, including at the Aspen Institute Berlin, the German Parliament, and as USAC faculty in Germany.
+Daniel is the immediate past president of the Western Regional Honors Council, and its current Secretary-Treasurer.
+Daniel also coordinates Academic WorldQuest for the Northern Nevada International Center and is a member of the Goethe Institute's German Trainer Network.